Utah’s Health Insurance Exchange in Limbo [Stateline.org]

 The Obama administration has a strong interest in convincing red states to establish their own, tailor-made insurance exchanges keyed to their particular needs.
-To that end, the U.S. Department of Health and Human Services has vowed to give states as much leeway as possible.
-Utah is a test of that commitment.
+To that end, the

 As soon as the federal health law was enacted, Democratic governors jumped at the opportunity to set up their own exchanges, which are expected to serve 30 million Americans.
 Their states have received millions in federal grants to create the online marketplaces and call centers where individuals and small businesses will be able to choose between competing insurance plans that meet federal coverage standards.
-Individuals also will be able to sign up for federal insurance premium tax credits and enroll in Medicaid through the exchanges.
+Individuals also will be able to sign up for federal insurance premium tax credits and enroll in

 A Proven Product?

 One thing working in

 Of the companies served by the exchange, 67 percent had no prior coverage for their employees, and 92 percent renewed their policies after the first year.
 The exchange is working with 789 insurance brokers across the state to expand the number of businesses it serves, according to the governor's office.

 But the site has its critics.
 Unlike the one in